jacobhall03/jacobhall03/README.md

 # jacobhall03
 📚 Institution -> University of Virginia
-🚀 Field of Study -> Engineering, First-Year
+🚀 Field of Study -> Engineering, First-Year, Class of 2025

 🧾 Projects:
  - Tic-Tac-Toe (June 2021)